elipinska/exchange-rate/README.md

 #### CLI

 You can also fetch the most up-to-date FX rates using the command line.
-This can be used by a scheduler like cron to retrieve data at regular intervals.
+This can be used by a scheduler like cron to retrieve data at regular intervals (ECB reference rates are usually updated around 16:00 CET on every working day).

 ```
 exchange_rate fetch